DipanwitSen/ADAS/car_annotation/readme.md

 Compilers:

+a compiler is a software tool that translates high-level code into low-level machine code that can be executed by a computer.
+Compilers are used to optimize the performance of AI/ML models by generating efficient machine code.

 TensorFlow: An open-source machine learning framework developed by Google.
 PyTorch: An open-source machine learning framework developed by Facebook.
 Keras: A high-level neural networks API that can run on top of TensorFlow, PyTorch, or Theano.